Indianapolis Child Custody Attorney

 Courts try to always decide custody and visitation matters in ways that protect the “best interest” of the child.
 An experienced Indianapolis child custody lawyer can play a critical role in a custody dispute by presenting evidence that guides the judge to an outcome that is favorable to a parent.

-If a negotiated agreement is not appropriate, Indianapolis child custody attorney Angela Trapp will vigorously represent you in court, seeking a positive outcome for you.
+If a negotiated agreement is not appropriate, Indianapolis child custody attorney Angie Trapp will vigorously represent you in court, seeking a positive outcome for you.

 Contact a Child Custody Attorney in Indianapolis